promregator/promregator/docs/enrichment.md

 ```
 By this, you may aggregate the metrics data in your Prometheus server according to your needs, allowing any drilldown you wish, even to the lowest level of a single instance.

-Note that there is no label `promregator` added to these metrics.

 ## Additional Metrics Measuring the Communication to the Targets